Institutions are under fire and instability, the apparent goal

 At Truth in Common we share these stories and analyses so we can work together to track the tactics and their destabilizing impacts.
 With entities already divided along political and cultural lines, global conflicts to take sides about, domestic and foreign actors taking advantage and digital algorithms super-sizing it all, it's a lot.
 Seeing the tactics being employed helps with sense-making and can thus balance the stress we're feeling.
 Knowledge is power.

 On June 8, Cornell University's president of seven years, Martha Pollock, delivered her final speech to the campus community and alumni.
 While she faced plenty of challenges this year she was not brought in front of the House committee's firing line, and I often wondered why.
-Is it because it's a land-grant university in New York, Stefanik's home state?
+Then a Cornell Judeo-Islamic studies professor we heard speak at Cornell reunion shed some light: Is it because Ithaca is a small media market and would offer less coverage of the theatrics than New York, Boston, Philadelphia or Chicago?
+(Ah hah, I said to myself; the media play is the thing.)

 In fact, if you look at U.S. News and World Report's top 20 colleges by media market, all the universities that are also in major media markets have been brought before Congress except Rice, in Houston, and the University of Chicago.
 Then if you overlay the list of universities that get the most Federal funding for research . . . you see what I mean.